brevdev/brev-docs/docs/howto/index.md

 # How To

 ### [Copy Personal Settings](copy-personal-settings.md)
-Copy personal settings into every Brev.dev workspace
+Copy personal settings into every Brev.dev dev environment

 ### [Common .Brev Installations](automatically-set-up.md)
 Cheatsheet for common installations for your .brev setup script